FOR IMMEDIATE RELEASE

 The Network is appalled but not surprised by the Supreme Court’s decision to strike down racial and ethnic preferences in higher education admissions, throwing out nearly 40 years of legal precedent.
 Specifically, and according to multiple studies, equitable access to higher education has proven to be vital in empowering individuals to obtain good jobs, provide the fundamentals to help build families and strong communities, encourage entrepreneurship, and spur greater invention and innovation.

 The Supreme Court’s decision simply ignores reality.
-As Justice Jackson said in her dissent, “deeming race irrelevant in law does not make it so in life.”
+Justice Jackson said in her dissent that “deeming race irrelevant in law does not make it so in life.”
 The evidence is already in front of us.
 Before the Supreme Court’s ruling, nine states had already banned using race as a factor in college admissions.
-The Wall Street Journal analyzed the “before and after” of each of these states and found student populations were less reflective of society after the bans and colleges and universities struggled to recruit diverse student bodies.
+The Wall Street Journal analyzed the “before and after” of these states and found student populations were less reflective of society after the bans, and colleges and universities struggled to recruit diverse student bodies.
 The Supreme Court has now sentenced the rest of the country to that inevitable outcome.

-The Court’s majority opinion un-levels the playing field that many colleges and universities have laid out for decades.
-It claimed the admissions policies at issue perpetuated racial stereotypes and employed race in a negative manner yet went on to conclude that “Nothing prohibits universities from considering an applicant’s discussion of how race affected the applicant’s life, so long as that discussion is concretely tied to a quality of character or unique ability that the particular applicant can contribute to the university.
-Many universities have for too long wrongly concluded that the touchstone of an individual’s identity is not challenges bested, skills built, or lessons learned, but the color of their skin.”
-In other words, the court has declared that under the law race, by itself, no longer matters.
+The Court’s majority opinion un-levels the playing field many colleges and universities have laid out for decades.
+It claimed the admissions policies at issue perpetuated racial stereotypes and employed race negatively yet went on to conclude that “Nothing prohibits universities from considering an applicant’s discussion of how race affected the applicant’s life, so long as that discussion is concretely tied to a quality of character or unique ability that the particular applicant can contribute to the university.
+Many universities have wrongly concluded that the touchstone of an individual’s identity is not challenges bested, skills built, or lessons learned, but the color of their skin.”
+In other words, the court has declared that race, by itself, no longer matters under the law.
 Yet, life tells us that it does still matter.

 The Network recognizes that college admissions is a matter of social and racial justice.
 Further, we understand that education is an important social determinant of health.
 We urge U.S. lawmakers to restore affirmative action and increase funding for Historically Black Colleges and Universities and other schools that disproportionately serve communities of color.